Spain - Birding and Lynx, Andujar plus Coto Donana

 We have taken great care in this itinerary to give you the best possible chances of seeing Lynx.
 Our days are exciting, with excellent birding and mammal watching in a pleasant climate.
 Our rural hotels give you the chance to experience real Spain, and we hope you will enjoy our special meals and Andalusian local wines.
 This is a relaxed holiday, with very little walking.

 Enjoy your complimentary pre-flight overnight hotel before your holiday begins.
 Full details from our office!

-Relax in our complimentary VIP Airport Lounge, then fly from Gatwick to Malaga where your guide, Cristian Jensen, will meet you on arrival.
+Relax in our complimentary VIP Airport Lounge, then fly from Gatwick to Malaga where your guide will meet you on arrival.
 We drive to Coto de Donana, perhaps with a detour to see White-headed Duck, then passing through the fertile farmland and fruit groves west of the Guadalquivir River.

 Our birding begins at adjacent “marismas”, bird-filled lagoons and wetlands at their wintering peak, laden with Flamingos, Egrets, coots, waders and numerous other waterfowl.
 Birdlife also includes Black-winged Kite and Spanish Imperial Eagle.
 We also spend time looking for Iberian Lynx, exploring the woodland, marshes, sand dunes and open grassland where we are likely to encounter Iberian Hares, Red Deer and Fallow Deer.